Skip to main content

 • New technologies such as working with aluminum and carbon fiber

-Associates Degree in Auto Body Collision Technology at MSC Southeast
+Associates Degree in Auto Body Collision Technology at Southeast

 Students enrolled in Minnesota State College Southeast AAS Auto Body courses develop strong problem-solving skills through hands-on learning and classroom instruction.
 You will learn to access and interpret product data sheets, service information, and estimating guides.
 Students have the opportunity to take the coursework to earn I-CAR industry accreditation.
 Most importantly, you will work on real vehicles in our state-of-the-art facility.